Skiing And Chiropractic

 This way you have a chance to check that you are in good physical condition.

-If you are experiencing nagging problems, you should book in well in advance so we can help you prepare for the activity.
+If you are experiencing nagging problems, you should book in well in advance so you can schedule multiple appointments to alleviate your problem.
+We offer Chiropractic adjustments, Electric Muscle Stim & Cupping for tight muscles, Acupuncture, and Heat/Ice Therapy.

 We can recommend specific exercises, stretches and give advice for on and off the slopes to help you make the most of your holiday.